What is Pharmacare?

 - Be aged 65 or over

-Enrolling in the Program
+Enrolling in the program

-In Nova Scotia and New Brunswick, if you have a valid Health Card, you’ll be mailed a program information and enrolment package before your 65th birthday (about 90 days in NS, 60 days in NB).
-In Prince Edward Island and Newfoundland and Labrador a drug card is sent to you automatically when you turn 65 and start to receive Federal Guaranteed Income Supplement (GIS) and Old Age Security (OAS).
+In a few provinces, like Prince Edward Island, a drug card is sent to you automatically when you turn 65 and start to receive Federal Guaranteed Income Supplement (GIS) and Old Age Security (OAS).

 The Seniors’ Pharmacare Programs pay for some drugs, devices and medical supplies.
 You can find a full list of what’s covered in each province’s formulary; there are links at the end.
 (A formulary is a massive list intended for physicians.
 It’s easiest to download the list and then search for the name of your medication or device.)
 Regardless of the drug or province:

-- Both generic and brand name drugs may be covered
+- Both generic and brand name drugs may be covered.

-- They must be prescribed by a licensed healthcare professional, such as a doctor, dentist, pharmacist, midwife, optometrist or nurse practitioner
+- They must be prescribed by a licensed healthcare professional, such as a doctor, dentist, pharmacist, midwife, optometrist or nurse practitioner.

-- The prescription must be filled at a pharmacy in your province
+- The prescription must be filled at a pharmacy in your province.

-What Does Pharmacare Cost?
+What does Pharmacare cost?

-Is it Best to Have Pharmacare or Private Health Insurance?
+Is it best to have Pharmacare or private health insurance?

 For the most part, these Pharmacare programs only cover prescription drugs.
 The decision should be based on your unique situation.
 Here are a few considerations: